raviy0807/raviy0807/README.md

 '''
-*There are people who look for beautiful places,
-And there are people who makes place beautiful.*
+*There are people who look for beautiful places, and there are people who makes place beautiful.*
 '''